 Access to the System of Users with the Long-Term GTA

 User with the Long-Term GTA accesses the system on the basis of the Long-Term GTA in respect to the Gas Transmission Services contracted by the Long-Term GTA.
-User shall execute through Portal GEDP User Agreement and Balancing Agreement with the Transporter, upon which the Transporter shall provide User with its User Code.
+User shall execute through Portal GEDP User Agreement with the Transporter, upon which the Transporter shall provide User with its User Code.

 User with the Long-Term GTA may contract secondary trade of capacities through Capacity Booking Platform when intends to dispose its Contracted Capacity in line with the Article 10 of this Network Code and after the registration on the Capacity Booking Platform (if not already registered).

-User with the Long-Term GTA which intends to contract Capacity Products envisaged by this Network Code on the auctions shall inform the Transporter on its intent in the manner provided for in Long-Term GTA and upon registration with the Capacity Booking Platform (if not already registered), shall submit to the Transporter Request for Access to the System through Portal (by signing Request Form and Statements from the Article 2 of this Network Code) and shall execute Short-Term GTA.
+User with the Long-Term GTA which intends to contract Standard Capacity Products envisaged by this Network Code on the auctions shall inform the Transporter on its intent in the manner provided for in Long-Term GTA and upon registration with the Capacity Booking Platform (if not already registered), shall submit to the Transporter Request for Access to the System through Portal (by signing Request Form and Statements from the Article 2 of this Network Code) and shall execute Short-Term GTA.

-Only the individual having the authority to represent the User with the Long-Term GTA is entitled to sign the Short-Term GTA, GEDP User Agreement, Balancing Agreement and Statements from the Article 2 of this Network Code in the name and on behalf of the User, by using his electronic signature.
-Such signing is considered as “expression of will” (in Serbian: izjava volje) under the Article 28 of the Law on Contracts and Torts of that User to undertake the obligations set out in the Short-Term GTA, GEDP User Agreement, Balancing Agreement, and all annexes thereto and in the Statements.
+Only the individual having the authority to represent the User with the Long-Term GTA is entitled to sign the Short-Term GTA, GEDP User Agreement and Request for Access to the System (Request Form and Statements from the Article 2 of this Network Code) in the name and on behalf of the User, by using his electronic signature.
+Such signing is considered as “expression of will” (in Serbian: izjava volje) under the Article 28 of the Law on Contracts and Torts of that User to undertake the obligations set out in the Short-Term GTA, GEDP User Agreement and all annexes thereto and in the Statements.
 In case that authorisation for representation of individual which shall sign agreements from this Article in the name and on behalf of the User cannot be detected from the data available to the Transporter, Transporter shall request the evidence on signing authorisation for such individual in the form of management body decision and/or power of attorney.
 The Transporter shall countersign the agreements from this Article as soon as such User signs them, i.e. after the verification of the authorisation of individual who has signed agreements and shall notify the Capacity Booking Platform on executed Short-Term GTA with such User at latest on the next Business Day from the date of countersigning the agreements from this Article.

 COMMUNICATIONS AND GASTRANS ELECTRONIC DATA PLATFORM